 One of the most wonderful ways to decorate a space is with a help of flowers and plants, which bring a bit of nature into our urban environment.

 This article is the first in a series of articles.
-I will mention indoor plants and where to put them around the house to take advantage of all their various benefits.
+I will mention indoor plants as air purifiers and where to put them around the house to take advantage of all their various benefits.
 In each article I’ll focus on one room.

 Of course the list can be much longer but I think it will give you an introduction to how you can embrace your place with a small addition.